How Fat Affects Gout

 “Lifestyle matters a lot in gout, like it does for diabetes.
 You can control gout if you really stick to good lifestyle choices,” Dr. Choi says.

 There are two schools of thought about the use of uric acid-lowering medications for gout.
 Some doctors think they’re mainly necessary for people who have many gout attacks, kidney stones or uric acid deposits called tophi.
 Others believe anyone who has had one or two gout attacks should take them.
 These drugs have not been shown to prevent conditions often associated with gout like heart and kidney disease, and they can have serious side effects.
-The Food and Drug Administration (FDA) recently issued its strongest safety warning for the gout drug febuxostat (Uloric).
-A post-marketing study found a higher risk of death with Uloric than with a rival gout medicine, allopurinol (Zyloprim).
+The Food and Drug Administration (FDA) issued its strongest safety warning for the gout drug febuxostat (Uloric).
+A post-marketing study found a higher risk of death with febuxostat than with a rival gout medicine, allopurinol (Zyloprim).
 Be sure to discuss the risks and benefits of gout medication with your doctor.

 Diagnosed With Gout?